Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Introduction

 Recent advances in the application of machine learning in chemistry~\cite{zhang2018deep, behler2021four, unke2021machine, deringer2021gaussian, zhang2022deep} have facilitated AIMD simulations of larger molecules without significant loss of accuracy, in contrast to the prohibitive computational costs of conventional DFT calculations.
 In particular, the recent equivariant graph neural networks (EGNNs) introduce the inductive bias of symmetry into the model~\cite{han2022geometrically}, which further improves the model's capacity to represent the geometric structures of the molecular systems.
 Existing EGNNs model interactions in local environments by incorporating structural information such as bond lengths, bond angles, and dihedral angles within a predefined radius cutoff.
 Although being effective for datasets consisting of small molecular systems, e.g. MD17~\cite{chmiela2018towards, schutt2017quantum, chmiela2017machine} and QM9~\cite{ramakrishnan2014quantum}, this approach results in substantial loss of information for larger molecules in which long-range interactions, including electrostatic and van der Waals forces, are non-negligible.
 Increasing the radius cutoff and stacking more layers are common methods to remedy the information loss, but they inevitably bring about new issues, e.g. loss of data efficiency, convergence difficulty, and information over-squashing~\cite{alon2020bottleneck}.

 In light of these challenges, we introduce the fragmentation-based message passing on top of the current EGNNs, called the \emph{Long-Short-Range Message-Passing} (LSR-MP) framework, with the objective to (1) explicitly incorporate long-range interactions, (2) compensate for the loss of higher-order many-body interaction in existing fragmentation-based approaches and (3) maintain computational efficiency.
 As illustrated in Fig.~\ref{icml-historical2}, the input molecule is processed at two different levels.
 In the first level, we introduce the \textit{short-range} module to encode the many-body interactions under the local neighborhood.
 In the second level, we formulate the \textit{fragmentation} module and the \textit{long-range} module, which are dedicated to modeling long-range interactions between fragments and atoms.
-Our contribution could be listed as follows: \begin{enumerate}

-\item We propose a novel physics-inspired message-passing framework for neural network potential modeling, known as LSR-MP.
-This framework leverages fragmentation-based methods to characterize long-range information and has been proven to be efficient and informative. \item We present an exemplary implementation of the LSR-MP framework, dubbed ViSNet-LSRM.
-Our approach leverages the interaction between vectorial and scalar embeddings to maintain equivariance~\cite{wang2022visnet, wang2022ensemble}.
-Notably, ViSNet-LSRM achieves competitive performance on large molecular datasets such as MD22~\cite{doi:10.1126/sciadv.adf0873} and Chignolin~\cite{wang2022visnet}, while utilizing fewer parameters and offering faster training times. \item We illustrate the general applicability of LSR-MP framework on two distinct levels.
-Firstly, we demonstrate its compatibility with the standard graph clustering fragmentation scheme by applying it to two supramolecules in the MD22 dataset.
-Secondly, we implement LSR-MP using other EGNN backbones, resulting in substantial performance improvements over the original models.
+We compare the key differences of these methodologies in Table \ref{tab:diff}.
+Our contribution could be listed as follows: \begin{enumerate} \item We introduce LSR-MP, a novel message-passing framework for neural network-based potential modeling.
+Leveraging BRICS fragmentation techniques and long-range message-passing, LSR-MP effectively captures long-range information, showcasing its robust performance in modeling large molecular systems. \item We present an exemplary implementation of the LSR-MP framework, dubbed ViSNet-LSRM.
+Our approach leverages the interaction between vectorial and scalar embeddings to maintain equivariance~\cite{wang2022ViSNet, wang2022ensemble}.
+Notably, ViSNet-LSRM achieves competitive performance on large molecular datasets such as MD22~\cite{doi:10.1126/sciadv.adf0873} and Chignolin~\cite{wang2022ViSNet}, while utilizing fewer parameters and offering up to 2.3x faster efficiency. \item We illustrate the general applicability of the LSR-MP framework using other EGNN backbones, such as Equiformer, PaiNN, and ET, which results in substantial performance improvements over the original models.
 This highlights the framework's superior adaptability and effectiveness. \end{enumerate}